MJ: Well, howdy, stranger.

 So, what have you been reading this week?

-MELINDA: Well, I decided to make it a Kodansha week too, and the results surprised me greatly.
+MJ: Well, I decided to make it a Kodansha week too, and the results surprised me greatly.
 First, I read the debut volume of Mardock Scramble, which is the manga adaptation of Tow Ubukata’s novel trilogy of the same name that was released as a single volume early this year on Viz’s Haikasoru prose imprint.
 I hadn’t read the novel, and didn’t have high expectations for the manga adaptation, but actually I enjoyed it quite a bit.

 Young Rune Balot thinks she’d be better off dead.
 “Rescued” from a life of abuse and prostitution by a guy named Shell, it’s only after Shell tries to kill her that Rune makes a (subconscious) choice to stay alive.
 She’s rescued from near-death by a techie detective, who gives her a new body and a shape-changing cyborg mouse to protect her, in the hopes that she’ll agree to testify against Shell in court.

 There’s a whole bunch of stuff about Shell, who apparently kills girls and then loses his memory afterwards, and another mysterious man who’s coming after Balot, but even with so much plot and intrigue going on, the real story is in Balot, about whom we still know little, whose second chance at life could turn her into a completely different person–probably awesome, possibly terrifying.
 She’s the thing that really draws the reader in.
 Though the super-cute, badass mouse doesn’t hurt either.